BAND 2:

 Rank: Musician and Private, Company E

-Honors/Service Distinctions: Joined from recruiting depot 21 November 1863.
-Reported by Samuel P. Bates in his History of Pennsylvania Volunteers, 1861-5 to have deserted from the U.S. Army Hospital at Frederick, Maryland sometime in 1864; however, historian Lewis Schmidt located records more than a century later which confirmed that George Frederick was paid $60 for his prior service with the 47th Pennsylvania’s Regimental Band 2; that pay was “effective through” 31 August 1864
+Honors/Service Distinctions: Rate of pay $22 per month, May 1863; reported by historian Samuel P. Bates in his History of Pennsylvania Volunteers, 1861-5 as having joined the 47th Pennsylvania from a recruiting depot 21 November 1863 and having deserted from the U.S. Army Hospital at Frederick, Maryland sometime in 1864; however, historian Lewis Schmidt located records more than a century later which confirmed that George Frederick was awarded $22 per month in pay for his service with the 47th Pennsylvania’s Regimental Band 2, and then was paid $60 for that service “effective through” 31 August 1864

 Gachenbach, Daniel (see also “Company H”)